The question of how to correctly store coins still has some of us scratching our heads.

 Our Selection Process 📚

-Each platform in this guide has a world-renowned reputation for being secure and simple to use.
+Each wallet in this guide has a world-renowned reputation for being secure and simple to use.

 For safely trading crypto in the UK, it’s key that wallets are encrypted and easy to recover (in this guide, each wallet has these features, so you can regain access to your account balance even if you lose your password; or in the event of the wallet being stolen, broken, or hacked).